All Episodes

 This is, I think, what Obama said is classic.

-It was entirely un unsurprising, and furthermore, expected that he would go out and say something like this.
+And furthermore, expected that he would go out and say something like this.

-He's gotta keep his constituency happy.
+He's got to keep his constituency happy.

 He's got to keep his base happy.

-He's got civil rights coalition breathing down his back because he hasn't acted mad enough about this.
+He's got Civil Rights Coalition breathing down his back because he hasn't acted mad enough about this.

-He says something that just like Jesse Jackson would say, or something just like Al Sharpton would say.
+He says something just like Jesse Jackson would say, or something just like Al Sharpton would say.

 Obama thinks it already is.